bitai-cs/LDAPHelper/README.md

 # LDAP Helper ![Logo](resources/hierarchy_32.png)

-**.NET Standard 2.0** library which wraps  **Novell.Directory.Ldap.NETStandard** functionality to make LDAP searches and also authenticate users against a Directory Service.
+**.NET 5.0** library which wraps  **Novell.Directory.Ldap.NETStandard** functionality to make LDAP searches and also authenticate users against a Directory Service.

 This libary is part of [Bitai.LDAPWebApi](https://github.com/bitai-cs/LDAPWebApi) solution